David G. Haskell

-Education
+Education and Academic Appointments

 Haskell received his B.A. in zoology from the University of Oxford and his Ph.D. in evolutionary biology from Cornell University.
+His primary and secondary education were at l'École Active Bilingue (now named École Jeannine Manuel), Paris, and the British School of Paris, France.

+In 2025, he was appointed Adjunct Professor in the Department of Environmental Sciences at Emory University in Atlanta, Georgia.
+He was professor at The University of the South from 1995 to 2025, serving as Chair of Biology (2004-2009) and Director of Environmental Arts and Humanities (2024-5), William R. Kenan, Jr. Professor of Biology and Environmental Studies (2021-2025), and Professor Emeritus of Biology (2025 onward).
+In 2020-1, he was Professor Adjunct in the Department of Ecology & Evolutionary Biology at The University of Colorado, Boulder.

 Work

 The Forest Unseen: A Year's Watch in Nature was winner of the 2013 National Academies Communication Award for Best Book, finalist for the 2013 Pulitzer Prize in General Nonfiction, runner-up for the 2013 PEN/E. O. Wilson Literary Science Writing Award, winner of the 2012 National Outdoor Book Award for Natural History Literature, and the 2013 Reed Environmental Writing Award.
 Biologist E. O. Wilson wrote that the book was "…a new genre of nature writing, located between science and poetry".
 Outside Magazine listed the book among those that "shaped the decade", stating that it "injects much-needed vibrancy into the stuffy world of nature writing".
 The Forest Unseen has been translated into twelve languages and was winner, in translation, of the 2016 Dapeng Nature Book Award in China.

 The Songs of Trees: Stories from Nature's Great Connectors, was published in April 2017 by Viking.
 It won the 2018 John Burroughs Medal for Distinguished Natural History Writing and the Iris Books Award.
-Jurors for the Iris Award called The Songs of Trees “a compelling example of poetic science” that “beautifully illustrates the interconnections … of particular trees around the world, weaving together scientific knowledge about them and their relationships to the rest of the natural world including humans."
+Jurors for the Iris Award called The Songs of Trees "a compelling example of poetic science" that "beautifully illustrates the interconnections … of particular trees around the world, weaving together scientific knowledge about them and their relationships to the rest of the natural world including humans."
 Public Radio International's Science Friday named The Songs of Trees of the Best Science Books of 2017, Maria Popova included the book in Brain Pickings Favorite Science Books of 2017, writing that Haskell is "the rare kind of scientist Rachel Carson was when long ago she pioneered a new cultural aesthetic of poetic prose about science", and Forbes.com named the book one of 10 Best Environment, Climate Science and Conservation Books of 2017.
 The Songs of Trees has been translated into fourteen languages.

-Cynthia Barnett reviewing in The New York Times, wrote of Haskell's, Sounds Wild and Broken, that it "affirms Haskell as a laureate for the earth".
-The book was a Finalist for the 2023 PEN/ E. O. Wilson Literary Science Writing Award and an Editor's Choice in the New York Times book review.